Russian corvette Shtil': Construction and career

 Zyb was laid down on 28 June 1976 at Almaz Shipyard, Leningrad.
 Launched on 23 October 1978 and commissioned into the Black Sea Fleet on 31 December 1978.

 Captain 3rd Rank Viktor Danilovich Kryvtsunov (died in 2004) was appointed the first commander of the Zyb.

 In 1982, after the Komsomol took over the patronage of the fleet, Zyb was renamed Komsomolets Mordovii.

-In 1984, 1989, 1990, 1991, 1993 and 1996, he won prizes of the Navy Main Command for missile training as part of a tactical IBM.
+In 1984, 1989, 1990, 1991, 1993 and 1996, the vessel won prizes of the Navy Main Command for missile training as part of a tactical IBM.

 On 15 February 1992, the ship was renamed Shtil.

 On 29 April 1993, she was being repaired at the Balaklava shipyard.
 Tarligin, at the initiative of the chief of staff of the organizing group of the Ukrainian Navy Captain 2nd Rank Yuri Shalit, an unsuccessful attempt was made to raise the national flag of Ukraine (timed to the 75th anniversary of the raising of the flags of the Ukrainian People's Republic on the ships of the Black Sea Fleet).

 On 22 September 1994, the KUG as part of the Shtil and Zarnitsa MRKs (under the command of the commander of the 166th division, captain 2nd rank A. B. Surov) was declared the best in the Navy in rocket firing at sea targets and was awarded the challenge prize of the Main Committee of the Russian Navy.

 On 12 June 1997, Shtil changed the USSR naval flag to the St. Andrew's flag.